 While many families call Gröpelingen their home, young singles have populated the area as well due to inexpensive rent.
 Gröpelingen is the most affordable district in Bremen.
 One-bedroom apartments range between €500 - €950 per month.

 Living in Bremen-Schwachhausen

-Located in the East of the city of Bremen, Schwachhausen is a suburban district home to mostly middle- and upper-class residents.
+Located in the East of Bremen, Schwachhausen is a suburban district home to mostly middle- and upper-class residents.
 The area has few apartments, but a number of larger properties including furnished houses for rent.
 If you are looking for a quieter neighbourhood, Schwachhausen is for you.

 Schwachhausen is where many corporations and start-ups are located yet it also provides a healthy dose of nature with the Bürgerpark and the Stadtwald (city forest).
 Buildings are well-maintained and the district is known for being peaceful and pleasant.

 Prices in Schwachhausen are the highest in Bremen, starting at €850 per month for a one-bedroom apartment and going up to €1.200.